 Fresh mozzarella is the traditional cheese for Margherita pizzas; this recipe uses Ciliegine, which are small “Cherry Size” balls of mozzarella.
 However, if Ciliegine are not available, any fresh mozzarella will suffice–just cut it into small cubes so it will melt a bit under the broiler.

-Once the crust of the Margherita Nachos has been baked, simply add fresh tomatoes (or marinara sauce) and a few small pieces of fresh mozzarella.
-Place under the broiler for 3-5 minutes, until the cheese has melted sufficiently; finally, remove from oven and garnish with fresh basil.
+Once the crust of these Italian Nachos is nice and crispy, simply add fresh tomatoes (or marinara sauce) and a few small pieces of fresh mozzarella.
+Place under the broiler for 3-5 minutes until the mozzarella cheese has melts to your liking, garnish with fresh basil and enjoy!